Dwayne-B/mywebsite/src/notes.md

     - Content Config for tailwind "tailwind.config.js"
     - why I use Bem css naming convention and how to.
     - how to center absolute positioning elem
+   - how to expose network to develop on mobile
 ### why doesnt this work - ReactSvg package and framer motion
 <!-- import Svg from '../../assets/bg-elements/DEV.svg'
 import {ReactSVG} from 'react-svg';